 How to Handle Refunds Through Wix Payments

-Wix Payments lets you issue refunds directly from your dashboard without needing to contact Wix support.
-You can refund full orders or partial amounts, and the process takes just a few clicks.
+Wix Payments lets you issue refunds directly from your dashboard without contacting Wix support.
+You can refund full orders or partial amounts in just a few clicks.

 To issue a refund: